goFrendiAsgard/zaruba/docs/core-concepts/project/task/long-running-process.md

 In your first terminal, you can spawn this command `sleep 10 && python -m http.server 8080`:

 ```
-~/playground/example on ☁️  (ap-southeast-1) on ☁️  gofrendi@kata.ai took 29s
 ❯ sleep 10 && python -m http.server 8080
 Serving HTTP on 0.0.0.0 port 8080 (http://0.0.0.0:8080/) ...
 ```